moksh-mahajan/Xs-and-Os/README.md

 For now, the game has only Local 2-players mode.
 In the future, two more modes will be added that are:
 Play With Device(having 2 Difficulty levels) and Online Multiplayer mode.
 This app is just created to get some familiarity with the Kotlin language, otherwise this game is not something new.
+If you want to try the current state of the app, you can do it by installing the apk file on your Android Device.